 There are different options available to charge for your work.
 This will depend on the capabilities that we discussed in the last section.
 Some different ways of charging for your work include:

 - By the hour

 - Per Welder

 In conclusion, all of the things we have discussed will play into just how many inches per day you can weld.
-It is important to take as many into consideration as possible, so you may get an accurate measurement.
+It is important to take as much into consideration as possible, so you may get an accurate measurement.

 As a quick recap, here are some important things to remember: